Yolanda García Serrano: Biography

 In 1997, García directed and wrote the screenplay for Amor de hombre with Juan Luis Iborra, which she later turned into a novel.
 The film won the 1st Award for the best film of the L.A.
 Gay & Lesbian Film Festival.
 After ten years removed from the scene, she returned in 1998 with a comedy about marriage, written specifically for three actresses – Carmen Balagué, Elisa Matilla, and Rosario Santesmases – entitled Qué asco de amor.
 She received the Hogar Sur de Teatro de Comedias Award, organized by the Pedro Muñoz Seca Foundation.
 With Dónde pongo la cabeza, released in 2006, she won the Chivas Telón Award.

 In 2000, again together with Juan Luis Iborra, she directed and wrote Km.
 0, winner for the best film of the Torino Film Festival.
 Two years later, she premiered her first solo film, the family comedy Hasta aquí hemos llegado (2002).
 Her play Ser o no ser Cervantes, premiered in New York in 2010, won three Hispanic Organization of Latin Actors (HOLA) Awards.
 In 2011 she was the first Spanish woman to premiere and direct her own play in New York: Good sex.
 Good day.
 Lo que ellos ignoran de ellas.
 Along with Juan Carlos Rubio, she received the 2013 Lope de Vega Award for a work not yet released: Shakespeare nunca estuvo aquí.
 In 2013, she was commissioned as artistic director of the Premios Max gala, presented that year by actor Álex O'Dogherty.

 García has always worked in the field of comedy, which was for her a way to face and overcome the most dramatic reality, until in 2016 she premiered her first drama, ¡Corre!, in collaboration with Joaquín Oristrell.
 This was based on her own experience, as she explained in an interview conducted by Pepa Fernández on the Radio Nacional de España program No es un día cualquiera in October 2017.
+With this work she won the National Dramatic Literature Award of Spain in 2018.

 In 2017 she was a finalist in the 1st Teatro Español Playwriting Tournament with her work Parapeto, eventually losing to Ignacio del Moral.
 She has also made incursions into micro-theater with the play La novia de nuestro hijo no es nuestra hija.